 The record in this proceeding shows divergent thinking about basic definitional concepts such as "energy and environmental benefits" and "environmental burden."
-The Roadmap Act provides specific definitions of "environmental benefits" and "environmental burdens." yet it fails to define "energy benefits," which is also a definitional component of the environmental justice principles.
+The Roadmap Act provides specific definitions of "environmental benefits" and "environmental burdens," yet it fails to define "energy benefits," which is also a definitional component of the environmental justice principles.
 The Company proffers "electric system reliability" as a benefit of the Substation, which CLF/GR dismisses as "legally incorrect" under the Roadmap Act.
 While the Roadmap Act does not define "energy benefits" and therefore does not enumerate "electric system reliability" as a benefit, it would run counter to other legislative enactments to disregard the fundamental importance and benefit of electric system reliability to public health, safety, and well-being.
+He Recognizing electric reliability as a benefit is consistent with the broad statutory definition of environmental benefits and the structure of Roadmap Act that explicitly links "energy and environmental benefits" in its definition of the environmental justice principles.
 Therefore, the Siting Board views electric system reliability as an "energy benefit" in its analysis of the Project under the Roadmap Act.